gsdevme/gsdev.me/_posts/2022-03-21-intro-to-house-renovation.md

 Roughly speaking the things high on my list to sort;

-- Have the Consumer unit changed
+- The Consumer unit changed
 - Rewire the upstairs lighting
 - Insulate the suspended floors
 - Insulate the loft